anoma/specs/src/architecture/clients/web-wallet-interface.md

 ### Staking & Governance
 [TBD]()
-* Can bond funds to a list of validators
+* Can bond funds to a list of validators (this can be a self-bond on a validator or a delegation from non-validator to a validator)
+* Can unbond previously bonded funds
+* Can withdraw unbonded funds
+* Can view active bonds and their slashes and staking rewards, if any
-* Can un-bond funds to a list of validators
+* Can view validators voting power and total voting power
 * Can submit proposals
 * Can vote on proposals
 * Can follow up with the current and past proposals and their vote results